 How does the setting contribute to the story?
 The short answer is that it advances the plot.
 However, the next question would be, “how?“

-Setting is one of the most important elements of literature.
+Setting is one of the most important literary elements.
 It is the world (the time, place, and cultural context) in which your characters live and breathe—the world in which the drama of your story unfolds.
-As such, getting your setting right can make all the difference when it comes to hooking and engaging your reader.
+As such, getting your setting right is the critical element which can make all the difference when it comes to hooking and engaging your reader.

 A story’s setting can help to advance the plot by…

 - Aiding character development